12.12.22 - We are recruiting for the following vacancies:

-To apply, please complete the application form and submit by email to Mrs A Robertson at firstname.lastname@example.org by the closing date.
+To apply, please complete the application form above and submit to Mrs A Robertson at firstname.lastname@example.org as soon as possible.
+Closing date for applications: ongoing.

 We are committed to meeting the needs of our diverse community and aim to have a workforce reflecting this diversity.
 We are also committed to safeguarding and promoting the welfare of children, young people and adults.
 We expect all staff and volunteers to share this commitment.
 The successful candidate will be required to undertake an enhanced DBS check.